-- 1 RE100: An abbreviation of Renewable Electricity 100% and is an international initiative in which member companies aim to use 100% renewable sources for the energy required for their business activities - 2 All Company-owned buildings: Excludes properties for which we do not have energy management authority including master lease properties, residential properties and non-managerial coownership properties, and reals estate for sale. - 3 Feed-in tariff (FIT): A system for electricity that requires utility companies to purchase electricity generated using renewable sources for a certain period of time at a price specified by the national government - 4 Corporate power purchase agreement (PPA): An agreement in which corporations, municipalities and other legal entities purchase renewable electricity from power providers on a long-term basis.
+- \1 An abbreviation of "Renewable Electricity 100%", or sourcing 100% of electricity needed for business activities from renewable energy sources - \2 Excludes properties for which we do not have energy management authority including master lease properties, residential properties and non-managerial coownership properties, and real estate for sale, etc. - \3 Feed-in tariff (FIT): A system for electricity that requires utility companies to purchase electricity generated using renewable sources for a certain period of time at a price specified by the national government. - \4 An agreement in which corporations, municipalities and other legal entities purchase renewable electricity from power providers on a long-term basis.

-the total amount of renewable energy.
-We aim to use electricity derived from renewable energy sources at all Company-owned properties, supplied from our solar photovoltaic equipment that do not use the FIT system.
-In addition, we have established a corporate PPA4 mechanism whereby Hulic Property Solutions, a Group company, acts as a retail electricity supplier (power producer and supplier, or PPS), purchasing electricity derived from Companyowned renewable energy sources and selling it to Company-owned properties.
+our renewable energy procurement targets by developing and retaining our own renewable energy facilities that do not use the FIT system\ (non-FIT), rather than by entering into renewable energy contracts with electric power companies.
+We aim to use electricity derived from renewable energy sources at all Companyowned properties, supplied from our solar photovoltaic equipment that do not use the FIT system.
+In addition, we have established a corporate PPA\ mechanism whereby Hulic Property Solutions, a Group company, acts as a retail electricity supplier (power producer and supplier, or PPS), purchasing electricity derived from Companyowned renewable energy sources and selling it to Company-owned properties.
 This will ensure stable sourcing of renewable energyderived electricity over the long term.